phil1331/HackMIT-2023-Admission-Puzzle-Solutions/Xd/README.md

         .map(Integer::parseInt)
         .collect(Collectors.toUnmodifiableSet());

-// visited numbers Set, a LinedHashSet, meaning it is a set but the numbers stay in their order Set<Integer> visited = new LinkedHashSet<>();
+// visited numbers Set, a LinkedHashSet, meaning it is a set but the numbers stay in their order Set<Integer> visited = new LinkedHashSet<>();
 ```
 We use following method header that keeps track of the current number (`currentNum`) in our `README1` sequence, the set of `README1` `numbers`, our already `visited` numbers and optionally the `repeatDistance` for rule 3, if we want to apply the respective distance twice: